Seyhan Soylu

 Seyhan Soylu is a well-known figure in Turkey, a high profile trans woman and media figure who has ventured into politics several times.

 Life

-Seyhan Soylu was born in Istanbul in 1966.
+Seyhan Soylu was born in Istanbul in 1966. as Hakan Kapgit.

 In 2007, she put herself forward to stand as a candidate for the DSP in the TBMM.
 In 2008 she was arrested as part of ongoing investigations into the Ergenekon scandal.
 In 2018 she put herself forward to stand as a candidate for the Felicity Party.

 Until 2012 she was director of the Turkish television channel 24 TV, where she was involved in the controversial program Penitents Compete.

-In 2015 the television channel she was running at the time, :tr:Business Channel Türk, lost its broadcasting licence.
+She is the owner of Business Channel Turkiye.